FateMeetsLuck/dmildew/README.md

 In a terminal in the main project directory run `dub run dmildew:run -- examples/<nameofexample>.mds`.
 To try out the interactive shell simply type `dub run dmilew:run`.
 In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
 Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.
 One can also store anonymous class expressions in a global variable such as `var Foo = class {};`.

 A VM option is now available and selected with the --usevm command line argument.
 An additional argument -v can be specified to see highly verbose execution of bytecode.
+Soon the VM and bytecode compilation option will be the default and tree walking will be removed.

 ## Binding